 Pesto has got to be one of my favourite foods, and I love to add it to pasta and turn it into dips.
 See my recipe for ricotta and pesto dip here.
 This year I decided to grow my own Sweet Basil with great results.

-When growing sweet basil, to get a good plant that produces lots of leaves, you need to prevent it from flowering.
-Every time you see a flower forming just pinch then off and this will force the plant to bush out and give you a much better harvest of leaves.
+When growing sweet basil, you need to prevent it from flowering to get a good plant that produces lots of leaves.
+Every time you see flowers forming, pinch them off, and this will force the plant to bush out and give you a much better harvest of leaves.

-The flowers can be used just like the leaves in foods, so the first thing I did was fill a few trays of my dehydrator.
+The flowers can be used just like the leaves in foods, so I first filled a few trays of my dehydrator.

-I filled two x 250ml jars with the dried flowers that I can now add to soups and stews and any tomato based dishes.
+I filled two x 250ml jars with dried flowers that I can now add to soups, stews, and any tomato-based dishes.

-Seal the jar and place ti in a warm spot in your kitchen.
+Seal the jar and place it in a warm spot in your kitchen.
 Stir once a week.
-After a month, strain the oil through a coffee filters or fine sieve and discard the flowers.
+After a month, strain the oil through a coffee filter or fine sieve and discard the flowers.

-Store in a sterile bottle.
-If you want to you can place a few fresh leaves in the bottle for decoration.
+Store in a sterilised bottle.
+If you want to, you can place a few fresh leaves in the bottle for decoration.
 Be sure to label the bottle with the type of oil and keep it in the pantry, out of direct sunlight.

 This aromatic oil has an intense flavour that is ideal for cooking, but to be honest, my favourite thing to do with it is to use it as a dipping oil with some homemade crusty bread.